aws-samples/amazon-q-slack-gateway/README_DEVELOPERS.md

 The main README is here: [Slack gateway for Amazon Q, your business expert (preview)](./README.md)

-This README describes how to build the project from the source code - for developer types.
+This Developer README describes how to build the project from the source code - for developer types.
 You can:
 - [Deploy the solution](#deploy-the-solution)
 - [Publish the solution](#publish-the-solution)